Justice-Innovation-Lab/prosecutor-analytics/README.md

-# Prosecutor Template Dashboards
+# Prosecutor Analytics

-This is a repository of template dashboards using Power BI that is intended for prosecutor offices interested in publishing data externally or internally.
-These template dashboards are intended to help resource constrained offices and those looking for best practices to be able to quickly set up dashboards once data is prepared.
-This repository was created and is maintained by [Justice Innovation Lab](https://https://www.justiceinnovationlab.org/) and we welcome suggested changes and additions via github PR.
+This is a repository for analysts interested or working in prosecutor data and for prosecutors with an analytical interest.
+This repository was created and is maintained by [Justice Innovation Lab](https://https://www.justiceinnovationlab.org/)and we welcome suggested changes and additions via github PR.

-Since 2015, prosecutor offices across the US have been pursuing greater transparency through the sharing of data regarding prosecution.
-In order to share data publicly, offices need to determine what technology the office has access to in order to host the data and any local privacy laws that affect what data can be shared.
-After addressing these issues, a jurisdiction needs to determine what data to share, namely what metrics will be presented.
-A number of pioneering prosecutor offices as well as nonprofit organizations and universities have created different, though largely similar metrics for the public.
-The template public-facing dashboards in this repository are designed around the [Prosecutor Performance
-Indicator](https://prosecutorialperformanceindicators.org/#indicators) framework, but can be repurposed as needed.
+Since about 2015, many prosecutor offices began pursuing analytics to better understand crime in their communities, to monitor office performance, and to increase accountability to the public.
+While behind other public services such as education and health, this trend shows a real initiative to improve service and included pioneering offices hiring internal and external researchers.
+While the number of researchers, analysts, and prosecutors in the space is growing, it is still relatively small.
+This repository is an effort to provide a space for our community and to give a starting place for those starting out.

 ## Repository Organization

-- guides: for how to use the templates.
-- public: workbooks with template dashboards for external use.
-- internal: workbooks with tempate dashboards for internal use.
-- data: sample data for template dashboards.

-## Other helpful resources

-Justice Innovation Lab maintains the following [list](https://docs.google.com/spreadsheets/d/1CbHUaH_87Pv5LFx0ygVNMVYL3ExeGHVmG2526_b86s4/edit#gid=0) of publicly accessible prosecutor dashboards.
-If you would like to suggest an edit to the list, including an addition, please send an email to rory.pulvino@justiceinnovationlab.org
+This repo is intended to (1) provide resources that experienced analysts have developed for use by new analysts and offices and (2) through the GitHub discussions feature to provide a forum for continued discussions about prosecutor analytics.

+### Resource Folders

+    - dashboarding: Guides, templates, and a list of current prosecutor dashboards.
+    - starting-out: Guides for analysts to understand the criminal justice process and for getting and understanding prosecutor data.
+Guides for prosecutors for basic stats and analysis concepts.
+    - academic-research: A resource list of interesting prosecutor-related research.
+    - common-code: There are many repeated coding problems that prosecutor analysts face, here you can find code in various languages that addresses many of the most common issues.

+### Discussions
+GitHub repos now include a discussions feature you can find along the top bar of the repo.
+Whereas issues are a place to raise technical problems, discussions is meant as a public forum to post questions and have... discussions.